Bisimulations for Delimited-Control Operators: Normal-Form Bisimilarity

 If we try to prove $\rawpctx$ strong, we would have $\rel \pprogress \rels, \relt$ as a hypothesis.
 In the subcase sketched above, we would have $x \nfv\rels \valone$ and $\inctx \ctxzero x \utsubst\rels \inctx \ctxone {\valone}$ instead of $\rel$, and since there is no progress hypothesis on $\rels$, we could not conclude.
 The techniques $\rawectxpure$ and $\rawpctxrst$ have the same problematic subcase.

-Since compatibility w.r.t. the operators of the language can be deduced from the techniques of Figure~\ref{fig:nf-upto}, we can conclude that $\nfbisim$ is compatible using Lemma~\ref{p:properties-compatibility-better}.
-We can then show that $\nfbisim$ is sound w.r.t. $\ctxequiv$.
+Since compatibility {\wrt}the operators of the language can be deduced from the techniques of Figure~\ref{fig:nf-upto}, we can conclude that $\nfbisim$ is compatible using Lemma~\ref{p:properties-compatibility-better}.
+We can then show that $\nfbisim$ is sound {\wrt}$\ctxequiv$.

-\begin{thm} We have $\nfbisim \mathop{\subseteq} \ctxequiv$. \end{thm} The following counter-example shows that the inclusion is in fact strict; normal-form bisimilarity is not complete.
+\begin{thm} We have $\nfbisim \mathop{\subseteq} \ctxequiv$. \end{thm} The following counter-example, inspired by Lassen~\cite{Lassen:LICS05}, shows that the inclusion is in fact strict; normal-form bisimilarity is not complete.

 \begin{prop} We have $\reset {\app \varx i} \open\ctxequiv \lamp y {\reset{\app \varx i}} \iapp \reset {\app \varx i}$, but these terms are not normal-form bisimilar. \end{prop}

 \begin{proof} We prove that $\reset {\app \varx i} \open\ctxequiv \lamp y {\reset{\app \varx i}} \iapp \reset {\app \varx i}$ holds using applicative bisimilarity in Proposition~\ref{p:cex-nf-completeness}.
 They are not normal-form bisimilar, because the terms $\reset{z}$ and $\lamp y {\reset{\app \varx i}} \iapp \reset z$ (where $z$ is fresh) are not bisimilar: the former evaluates to $z$ while the latter evaluates to an open-stuck term. \end{proof}